winofi/wspr_live_corrections/README.md

 # DRAFT DOCUMENT NOT ACTUALLY IMPLEMENTED
 # Correcting wspr
 There are many known errors inside the Wspr (wsprnet.org) dataset.
-This reposity contains a collection of known issues which are applied to the wspr.live database.
+This repository contains a collection of known issues which are applied to the wspr.live database.

 ### Automated (fast) wspr.live spot validation process
 Incoming spots are validated against "fast" checks defined in folder live_checks.
 They are simple plausibility checks written in python not using any context but the actual spot.
 If any of this checks return a negative result the spot is marked as -10 in the validation_state column.
 If all validations are positive they get a validation score of 10.